ramosslyz/hackerone_reports_downloader/README.md

 ### Tasks
 - [X] Build Scraper
 - [X] Download all reports
-- [ ] Setup a basic web app to search through the reports (initially probably won't use a DB, it's only 300MB of reports, in memory data structures should be fine while testing)
+- [X] Setup a basic web app to search through the reports (initially probably won't use a DB, it's only 300MB of reports, in memory data structures should be fine while testing)
+- [ ] Add Pagination
-- [ ] ......
+- [ ] Add filters

 Test version deployed at https://hackeronereportsdownloader.streamlit.app/